AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Uninsured motorist coverage: $25,000 per person, $50,000 per accident1

 South Dakota’s minimum coverage may not be enough if you cause an accident or are a victim of car theft, vandalism, or natural disasters.
-We recommend getting full coverage insurance in addition to the required liability insurance.
-Read on to see the difference.
+To better protect yourself, we recommend getting full coverage insurance in addition to the state-required liability insurance.

 Damage to the other car Included Included